-- Co-funding requests can be made up to 50% of total costs and up to \$500,000 per Project, however a higher percentage and/or dollar value may be approved.
-In such cases the Assessment Panel must be satisfied that: - o The Project is likely to result in significant public benefits; and - The Project cannot be scaled down without significantly affecting its objectives, viability and value for money; - Cumulative Group Projects approved (including the applicant's Group of Companies) must not exceed 20% of the funds in a given financial period), unless agreed by the EECA Board.
-Note: For the purpose of the Fund, a Group is defined as individual entities consolidated at the controlling shareholder level, including foreign ownership.
-EECA will maintain a running total of approved applications for Group entities; - Applicant co-funding must be cash and not in-kind (such as existing assets or the provision of already-purchased goods and services); - Applications for funding must meet the minimum eligibility requirements set out in Section 3.3 below; - All eligible and complete Proposals, regardless of the amount of funding requested, will go through the same assessment process, and if successful, may be offered funding.
+- Projects must be at least \$50,000 to be eligible (total core Project costs) as this is at a level to enable a meaningful contribution to Fund objectives; - Co-funding requests can be made up to 50% of total core project costs and up to \$500,000 per Project, however a higher percentage and/or dollar value may be approved.
+In such cases the Assessment Panel must be satisfied that: - o The Project is likely to result in significant public benefits; - o The Project fills a strategic charging infrastructure gap; or - o Commercial viability is unlikely to be achieved in the Project. - Cumulative Group Projects approved (including the applicant's Group of Companies) must not exceed 20% of the funds in a given financial year), unless agreed by the EECA Board.
+Note: For the purposes of the Fund, a Group is defined as individual entities consolidated at the controlling shareholder level, including foreign ownership.
+EECA will maintain a running total of approved applications for Group entities; - Total Central Government funding, including LETF funding, cannot exceed 50 per cent of the estimated total cost of the project; - Applicant co-funding must be cash and not in-kind (such as existing assets or the provision of already-purchased goods and services); - Applications for funding must meet the minimum eligibility requirements set out in Section 3.3 below; and

+• All eligible and complete Proposals, regardless of the amount of funding requested, will go through the same assessment process, and if successful, may be offered funding.